Trung1234/CsharpPractices/Readme.md

    -  #### Rule 11: Follow the Coding convention
    -  #### Rule 12: Avoid Deep Nesting
    -  #### Rule 13: Use ternary operator instead of If else
-   -  #### Rule 14: Do not hard code (Avoid Magic Number https://stackoverflow.com/questions/47882/what-is-a-magic-number-and-why-is-it-bad)
+   -  #### Rule 14: Do not hard code (Avoid Magic Number-> use Constants and Enum) https://stackoverflow.com/questions/47882/what-is-a-magic-number-and-why-is-it-bad)
    -  #### Rule 15: Does that code fulfill  requirements
    -  References:
       -  ### https://www.informit.com/articles/article.aspx?p=2223710